philipshih/philipshih.github.io/ROSETTA_DOCUMENTATION.md

 **Save as New Manual**

 Saves the content of the "Custom Template" text area as a new Manual.
-You will be prompted to enter a name for this Manual.
+You will be prompted to enter a name.

 **Clear**